 The seat launched Frank out of his cockpit with such force his back popped as he rocked up.
 As the chair reached it’s peak altitude the chute deployed without any problems.
 During his slow decent, Frank watched his plane crash into the trees below and burst into flames.
 The fire illuminated the area and it was the only light he could see for miles.
 He knew an explosion like that would not be missed and the North Korean army would be looking for him soon.
 A slight wind blew him east, away from the wreckage.

-Surprisingly, his decent was quiet and peaceful as he slowly fell towards the dark forest.
+Surprisingly, his descent was quiet and peaceful as he slowly fell towards the dark forest.
 As he got closer to the trees, the fall did not seem so slow.
 Hitting the canopy of the forest, branches scraped and scratched him as he fell through the dense branches stopping suddenly as his feet slammed the ground and his body quickly followed.
 A sharp pain shot from his right ankle up through his knee and he wanted to scream in agony but resisted, hoping to remain hidden.

 Frank quickly pulled in his army green parachute while still laying on the ground.
 He looked in all directions and listened intently for any sign of the North Koreans.
 All he heard was the sounds of the forest.
 His actions were calm and deliberate as if he had been in this situation before but his mind whorled with questions.